matplotlib/matplotlib/doc/devel/coding_guide.rst

 * Does the PR conform with the :ref:`coding_guidelines`?
 * Is the :ref:`documentation <pr-documentation>` (docstrings, examples, what's new, API changes) updated?
-* Is the change only reflowing code/docstrings for increased line length?
+* Is the change purely stylistic?
 Generally, such changes are discouraged when not part of other non-stylistic work because it obscures the git history of functional changes to the code.
 Reflowing a method or docstring as part of a larger refactor/rewrite is acceptable.

 Organizational topics: